Frequently Asked Questions

 Additional Option 3 Participant Requirements:

-At a minimum, each customer site participating in a DSGS Behind-the-Meter (BTM storage or vehicle-to-load (V2X) VPP must:
+At a minimum, each customer site participating in a market-aware storage VPP must:

-- Have an operational stationary battery system or electric vehicle (EV) with bidirectional electric vehicle supply equipment (EVSE) capable of discharging at least 1 kW for at least two hours.
+- Have an operational stationary battery system or electric vehicle (EV) with bidirectional electric vehicle supply equipment (EVSE) capable of discharging at least 1 kW for at least two hours during a program event.

-- Provide no more than 1,000 kW during any hour of any DSGS program event.
+- Provide no more than 2,000 kW discharge during any hour of a program event.

 - Have permission to operate from the host utility (for example, under a Rule 21 tariff) and operate in a manner compliant with existing rules and tariffs applicable to the site.